-Steven B. Roosa advises companies on a wide spectrum of technology and legal issues pertaining to privacy and data security.
+Steven B. Roosa advises companies on a wide spectrum of technology and legal issues pertaining to privacy and data security, including with respect to the CCPA/CPRA, CAN-SPAM Act, COPPA, GDPR, GLBA, HIPAA, TCPA, and VPPA.
+Steve also codes and develops in-house technical solutions to assist clients with their legal compliance efforts.
 Steve serves as partner at our New York office and oversees the development of the firm's privacy compliance tool suite, NT Analyzer.

-NT Analyzer is a practical tool suite for managing privacy compliance in mobile apps, websites and IoT.
-It is able to read an end-user network traffic capture, detecting and tracking the full range of personally identifiable information that is being shared with third parties, and then maps that data to the applicable privacy laws.
+NT Analyzer is a practical tool suite for managing privacy compliance in mobile apps, websites, and IoT.
+The tool detects and tracks the full range of data, including personally identifiable information, that is collected and shared, and then generates actionable reports through the lens of applicable privacy requirements.
 Additionally, NT Analyzer analyzes code associated with the "fingerprinting" of browsers as well as data used for "fingerprinting" mobile devices.

-In addition to his work with NT Analyzer, Steve advises clients on privacy and data protection at all stages of the development lifecycle from setting initial specifications up through wireframes, beta versions, and post-release.
-This includes consumer-facing applications and sites in financial services, healthcare, rich media content (including OTT video), retail, telecommunications, and hospitality areas to name a few.
+In addition to overseeing NT Analyzer, Steve advises clients on privacy and data protection at all stages of the development lifecycle from setting initial specifications up through wireframes, beta versions, and post-release.
+This work includes consumer-facing applications and sites in financial services, healthcare, rich media content (including OTT video), retail, telecommunications, and hospitality areas to name a few.
 He also advises clients regarding their own and third party application programming interfaces (APIs) and software development kits (SDKs).

-Steve also advises clients on GDPR planning, privacy program documentation, internal data handling policies, and security planning and policies.
-On emergency privacy or security issues relating to consumer-facing applications and interfaces, he will also work with incident response teams in responding to regulatory investigations, media inquiries, and "bug bounty" security researchers.
+Steve also advises clients on building privacy programs, internal data handling policies, and security planning and policies.
+When emergency privacy or security issues relating to consumer-facing applications and interfaces arise, he will also work with incident response teams in responding to regulatory investigations, media inquiries, and "bug bounty" security researchers.